miahi/volto-banner-cypress/README.md

 where to add the banner (`settings.stagingBanner.parentNodeSelector`) and through the addition of extra css classes (`settings.stagingBanner.classes`).

-if you want to customize banner header and content, you can use `RAZZLE_BANNER_HEADER` and `RAZZLE_BANNER_MESSAGE` env vars respectively.
+If you want to customize the banner header and content, you can use `RAZZLE_BANNER_HEADER` and `RAZZLE_BANNER_MESSAGE` env vars, respectively.

 ### Enabled by default